cruseakshay/Notes/JAVA/NotesFromReading/ch_4.md

   - A method body is simply a code block.
   - It has braces that contain zero or more Java statements.

-- Working with Varargs
+## Working with Varargs

-  - A vararg parameter must be the last element in a methods parameter list.
+A vararg parameter must be the last element in a methods parameter list.
-  - This implies that methods are only allowed to have one vararg parameter per method.
+This implies that methods are only allowed to have one vararg parameter per method.
+- When calling a method with a *vararg* parameter
+  - can pass in an array
+  - can pass the list of the elements of the array and let Java create array for you.
+  - can even omit the vararg values in the method call and Java will create an array of length zero.

+## Applying Access Modifiers

+TO-DO: Revise from the book
+- private access
+- default (package private access)
+- protected access
+- pubblic access

+-

 - Only the access modifier or optional specifiers are allowed before the return type.
 - optional specifiers are allowed in any order.